Motiva-AI/gin-webserver/README.md

     server.Stop()

 A very simple example is provided to illustrate how it can be used.

+### Example

+To use the example just launch the example.go file from the example folder.

+    cd example
+    go run example.go